-Ho Chi Minh City: Craft beer booms in Vietnam's capital
+Ho Chi Minh City: The heart of Asia's craft brew scene

 With a 6% annual increase in GDP per capita, the Boston Consulting Group predicts Vietnam's middle class will account for 23% of the population of 95 million by 2020, up from 16% in 2015.

 "Vietnam moves very, very fast," says Truong.
-"One thing catches on and the next hing you know, the whole market is shifting."
+"One thing catches on and the next thing you know, the whole market is shifting."